mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 related: true
 ---

 I love code reviews.
-They are my favorite part of working on a team with other developers.
+They are my favorite part of working with other developers.
+Unfortunately, there are not many books or articles about how to do code reviews well.
+The articles that do exist tend to be wrongheaded, based on the premise that code reviews ae a way of finding bugs.

+TODO: Is it that code reviews aren't about finding bugs or is it that articles are focusing on the wrong thing?

+It's wonderful to identify bugs as early as possible, but **code reviews are not about finding bugs**.
+At its heart, source code is a way of expressing ideas to other developers (TODO: rewrite).
+When you review code, you are assessing how well it expresses its ideas to you.
+If you approach your code reviews as a way of catching the most bugs, you're missing out on most of the value.
+As the code reviewer, you not there to catch them out on errors; you're there to help them make their code excellent.

 A lot of articles appear to be written in the future where your co-workers are robots and pointing out errors warms their cold robot hearts.
-Or they assume that your co-workers are idiots and you have to constantly be on them to prevent their next idiot mistake.
-It's like reading a guide to a healthy marriage that's all about how to identify your spouse's flaws.
+It would be just as ridiculous to read a guide to a healthy marriage that's all about how to identify your spouse's flaws.

-I think most articles about code reviews miss the point because **code reviews are not about finding bugs**.
-If you approach a code review trying to catch the most bugs, you will lose out on most of the value and fun of code reviews.

-At its heart, source code is a way of expressing ideas to other developers.
-When you review code, you are assessing how well it expresses its ideas to you.

-You're not there to catch them out on errors.
-You're there to make the code excellent and help them.

-I don't start thinking about correctness until I feel the code is easy to reason about
+In this article, I'll discuss some techniques for reviewing in a way that takes into account the fact that you're all humans.

 * TOC
 {:toc}

 # Assumptions

-Before we go any further, let's make some assumptions explicit.
-This advice applies to code reviews generally, but it will work best in an environment where the following conditions hold true:
+The techniques I describe below will apply to code reviews generally, but it will work *best* in an environment where the following conditions are true:

 * Your co-workers are humans
   * Their reactions to criticism and their ability to learn from this criticism fall within the range of behavior one would expect of humans.
 * You are reviewing code for people you will work with regularly
-  * A lot of these suggestions are based on the assumption that you're working with your teammates on a regular basis.
-If you work on a project with a lot of drive-by submissions, this might not work the same.
-* You are in an organization that agrees code reviews are a good idea.
+  * Your relationship with your teammate is a big component of a code review.
+Some of these techniques assume you're interested in preserving or strengthening these relationships.
+For a one-off review (e.g. a drive-by patch to an open source project), the relationship-preservation aspects of these techniques will not be as relevant.
-  * These suggestions will work best on a team where no code is checked in until a reviewer approves it, but they should still work in any code review.
+* You are on a team that requires code review approval before checking in any code.
-* Code reviews are written and asynchronous.
+* You review code privately, at your own pace.
+  * For some people, a "code review" is where the author and their reviewers get together in person to all read the code together and argue about it.
+In this article, I'm using the term "code review" to refer to a process where the author sends their code to the reviewer, the reviewer reads it on their own, at their own pace, then sends their notes back to the author.
+This loop continues until the reviewer approves the change.
+You can use whatever code review tools you want, even something as simple as emails.
+The important part is that each participant is working at their own pace.
 * Code reviews are not complete until a reviewer explicitly grants approval.
 * You have a non-bad relationship with the author
   * These techniques will work with teammates you have no history with and will work especially well with teammates whom you get along with well.
 If you're reviewing code for someone who hates you, you have team dynamics problems that code review techniques can't fix.